 Henry Trigg’s House - Buried in the Roof

-Many people think of Stevenage as being purely a new town, but the area around the High Street has as many old buildings and as much history of most traditional towns.
+Many people think of Stevenage as being purely a new town, but the area around the High Street has as many old buildings and as much history as most traditional towns.
 A Grade II listed building, for instance, in Middle Row, Stevenage Old Town, dates from the 17th century and has a rather unusual history.
 Besides being a fine architectural example of a 17th century timber frame barn, it achieved a degree of fame for a bizarre burial in its roof.

 Henry Trigg (c.
 1667-1724) was a prosperous grocer whose shop was in Middle Row.
 He also owned a number of other properties and was a churchwarden and overseer of the parish.
 The story goes that Trigg once witnessed grave robbers at work and became obsessed that his body shouldn’t suffer the same fate.